Moving With Hope Physical Therapy: Exploring Greg’s Success Story

 The next day, though, Greg woke up not feeling like himself.
 He began to vomit and convulse.
 Greg was rushed to a hospital.
 The surgeons discovered a blood clot in his brain, and doctors needed to perform emergency brain surgery on Greg.

-While the procedure saved Greg’s life, it left him “locked-in”--unable to use his extremities, speak, or swallow.
+While the procedure saved Greg’s life, it left him “locked-in”.
+This means that he was unable to use his extremities, speak, or swallow.
 At age 21, he became completely dependent on his family and caretakers.

 concurrent multi-planar neuromuscular training